 Payments processor: A POS-integrated payment processor lets diners pay with their payment method of choice and helps reduce double entry, which ultimately keeps queues moving.

 Self-ordering kiosk: This tool lets customers place and pay for orders without interacting with a cashier.
-Self-ordering kiosks reduce lines and contact, which is particularly useful during the COVID-19 pandemic.
+Self-ordering kiosks reduce lines and contact, which may make diners feel more comfortable in the wake of the COVID-19 pandemic.

 Customer facing display: A CFD is an essential part of a seamless drive-thru ordering system.
 It also creates a great experience for walk-in customers because it allows them to visually confirm their order and eliminates the risk of errors.

 Online ordering platform: Diners can place and pay for pick up and delivery orders directly through a restaurant’s website with this software.